 Yes, even a new cement floor must be etched before epoxy garage floor coating may be applied.
-Concrete etching is a necessary step in the preparation process.
-In reality, the most critical component is thorough concrete preparation before applying a coating.
+Concrete etching is a necessary step in the epoxy floor prep process.
+In reality, before applying a coating, the most critical component is thorough concrete prep for epoxy.

-What are the consequences of not etching the concrete before applying epoxy?
+What are the consequences of not acid etching the concrete for epoxy application?

 Before putting the epoxy, new concrete must be etched.
 Other coating materials, such as epoxy coatings or paint, will not stick to the flat surface of untreated concrete.
 As a consequence, epoxy coatings will scrape and pull away from the surface, failing to attach.

 How should I clean the surface before epoxy installation?

 Before applying epoxy, clean the surface with lacquer thinner, acetone, or another appropriate solvent and wipe the surface with paper towels before the solvent dries

 How smoothly does concrete need to be for epoxy coating?